awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-dotnet.md

 ### Example 2: Retrieving an Archive Using the Low\-Level API of the AWS SDK for \.NET—Download Output in Chunks<a name="creating-vaults-sdk-dotnet-example2"></a>

-The following C\# code example retrieves an archive from Amazon Glacier\.
+The following C\# code example retrieves an archive from Glacier\.
 The code example downloads the job output in chunks by specifying the byte range in a `GetJobOutputRequest` object\.

 ```
 using System;